Mike Springston

 Mike Springston (born December 24, 1956) is an American former football coach and college athletics administrator.
-He served as the head football coach at West Virginia University Institute of Technology in Beckley, West Virginia form 1999 to 2002 and the University of Charleston in Charleston, West Virginia from 2003 to 2004.
+He served as the head football coach at West Virginia University Institute of Technology in Beckley, West Virginia from 1999 to 2002 and the University of Charleston in Charleston, West Virginia from 2003 to 2004.
 Springston was also the athletic director at West Virginia Tech from 1999 to 2002.